-33.4 Unless otherwise agreed by the Head of Finance, every contract for the execution of works exceeding £100,000 in value or amount shall require the contractor to produce satisfactory insurance policies in respect of employers liability, third party and fire risks in a sum of not less than £5,000,000 (or such other sum as may be specified in the Council's adopted Insurance Guide) in respect of any one accident.
-Such policies shall be maintained by or on behalf of the contractor during the term of the contract.
-The Head of Finance shall be consulted and a risk assessment carried out before a lower level is agreed.
+- 33.4 Every contract for the provision of goods and services or execution of works shall require the appointed contractor to provide policies of insurance for the relevant sum specified in the Council's Contract Insurance Guide. - 33.5 Unless otherwise agreed by the s151 Officer, every contract for the execution of works exceeding £100,000 in value or amount shall require the contractor to produce satisfactory insurance policies in respect of employers liability, third party and fire risks in a sum of not less than £5,000,000 (or such other sum as may be specified in the Council's adopted Insurance Guide) in respect of any one accident. - 33.6 Insurance policies shall be maintained by or on behalf of the contractor during the term of the contract.
+The S151 Officer shall be consulted and a risk assessment carried out before an insurance level is agreed which is outside the Council's Contract Insurance Guide.